All Episodes

 So those interested in my view who didn't watch last night's show and want to hear that can do so.

-But part of what we also discussed last night were the very grave dangers of exploiting the anger and rage, the understandable anger and rage and emotions surrounding Kirk's assassination to crack down on core civil liberties, including free speech and political organizing.
+But part of what we also discussed last night were the very grave dangers of exploiting the anger and rage, the understandable anger and rage and emotions surrounding Kirk's assassination to crack down on core civil liberties, including free speech and political organizing, as many people, principally on the American right, were already doing last night.

-Part of what they are calling for, these house members, is that big tech be forced, compelled by government power to ban all videos of Kirk's murder, leading to an important question beyond the obvious censorship one, which is is it important for public understanding and in the public interest to see videos of even the most violent and gruesome events that are in the public interest?
+Part of what they are calling for, these House members, is that big tech be forced, compelled by government power, to ban all videos of Kirk's murder, leading to an important question beyond the obvious censorship one, which is, is it important for public understanding and in the public interest to see videos of even the most violent and gruesome events that are in the public interest?

 I think absolutely it is, and we'll examine the reasons why.

-The Wired article raises profound and difficult ethical and moral questions about what is now a very booming industry, one that's growing in leaps and bounds, namely paying fertile women to carry children and then having to give them up upon birth to what's called the intended parent, meaning the parent who pays for that woman to carry their child determined.
+The Wired article raises profound and difficult ethical and moral questions about what is now a very booming industry, one that's growing in leaps and bounds, namely paying fertile women to carry children and then having to give them up upon birth to what's called the intended parent, meaning the parent who pays for that woman to carry their child to Turban.

-And we'll talk about this article and what it raises with her.
+We'll talk about this article and what it raises with her.

-System update is also available in podcast form.
+System Update is also available in podcast form.

-12 hours after the first broadcast live here on Rumble on Spotify, Apple, and all the major podcasting platforms.
+You can listen to every episode 12 hours after the first broadcast live here on Rumble on Spotify, Apple, and all the major podcasting platforms.

-We do a QA on the show where we take questions exclusively from our locals' members and many other benefits, but most of all, it's the community on which we really do rely to support the independent journalism that we do here every night.
+But most of all, it's the community on which we really do rely to support the independent journalism that we do here every night.

-All you have to do is click the join button, the red join button, right below the video player on the Rumble page, and it will take you directly to that community.
+All you have to do is click the join button, the red join button right below the video player on the Rumble page, and it will take you directly to that community.

 For now, welcome to a new episode of System Update, starting right now.

-So as I noted at the top, today is September 11th, the 24th anniversary of the September 11th attacks, and in general, I find the obligation to commemorate this day, to walk through all the events of it to be kind of dreary and even a little bit exploitative.
+And in general, I find the obligation to commemorate this day, to walk through all the events of it to be kind of dreary and even a little bit exploitative.

-But I do think it's notable that today is September 11th, because when I do talk about September 11th, as I do sometimes, not just necessarily on the anniversary, the thing I try to focus on, what I think is most important are the lessons that I hope we have learned, Not just from September 11th, but from our reaction to them, our collective reaction as a country, as a world.
+But I do think it's notable that today is September 11th, because when I do talk about September 11th, as I do sometimes, not just necessarily on the anniversary, The thing I try to focus on, what I think is most important, are the lessons that I hope we have learned, not just from September 11th, but from our reaction to them, our collective reaction as a country, as a world.

-And the 9-11 attack was truly cataclysmic, truly traumatic, and created a lot of, engendered a lot of very uh deeply held rage and anger.
+And the 9-11 attack was truly cataclysmic, truly traumatic, and created a lot of, engendered a lot of very deeply held rage and anger.

 And I know that because I lived in Manhattan on September 11th.